tenet-ac-za/safire.ac.za-website/content/safire/publications/smartcard-hsm-20170215.md

 url: /safire/publications/smartcard-hsm-20170215/
 ---

-This post documents SAFIRE's experiments with, and ultimate deployment of, a smartcard-based HSM for SAML metadata signing in the hope that we can help other emerging federations along the way.<!-- more -->
+This post documents SAFIRE's experiments with, and ultimate deployment of, a smartcard-based HSM for SAML metadata signing in the hope that we can help other emerging federations along the way.<!--more-->

 # The need for an HSM